Skip to main content

 A plus-size woman smiling as she poses along a canal in a European village.

-Traveling to Europe As a Plus-Size Woman
+Traveling with EF Ultimate Break As a Plus-Size Woman

-My incredible experience and tips for other plus-size travelers.
+Read about Lauren’s experience and tips for other plus-size travelers.
 (Hint: don't let anything stop you from seeing the world!)

 Since I was as young as six years old, I’ve been flying by myself to visit friends and family members all around the United States.
 At 28 now, my passion for travel has only grown.
 But as much as I've always loved traveling, I’ve also always been plus-size.
 My weight stopped me from traveling abroad for a very long time because I was afraid of the extra accommodations I might need and possible judgments.
 But in 2019, I finally made the jump with my best friend and booked EF Ultimate Break's trip to Budapest, Vienna, and Prague—and it made me realize that it’s really no different than traveling in the States!
 EFUB helped make my experience so incredible (especially our amazing Tour Director, it can't be understated how great he was).
 If you're a plus-size traveler hesitant about going abroad, I'm here to tell you, DO IT.